mmckechney/RingVideos/ReadMe.md

     --password          Your Ring password.
 Note: You can also save this an an environment variable: RingPassword
 ```

+With version 1.2, the app will also save your settings to a local config file.
+This will allow you to just re-run the app with no parameters and have it download the videos since your last run.
 ## Credits
 This console app and API library  was based off of:
  [php-ring-api](https://github.com/jeroenmoors/php-ring-api) by [Jeroen Moors](https://github.com/jeroenmoors) and